The Complete Salt Water Pool Solution

 - Automatic cell cleaning alert

 A frequent question pool owners ask is “why does my pool taste salty?”
-The salty taste can come from many different factors in your pool water.
+The salty taste can come from many different factors in your pool water; usually from adding too much salt.

 Saltwater pools use a generator, like the E-Series, to convert salt to chlorine.
 For this to happen, the chlorine generator requires a minimum amount of salt in the water.
 The salt levels required by salt systems are less than what is in a human tea.
 When salt levels are in the normal range for the chlorine generator it is hard to taste the salt in the water.
 You will only ever taste heavy salt when there is too much salt in the water.

-Be careful when adding salt to the pool, salt is a dissolved solid and the only way to reduce salt in the water is to drain and dilute the pool water.
-After adding salt its a good idea to brush the salt around and waiting 24-48 hours for the salt to fully dissolve before testing and adding more.
+Be careful when adding salt to the pool.
+Salt is a dissolved solid and the only way to reduce salt in the water is to drain and dilute the pool water.
+After adding salt its a good idea to brush the salt around and wait 24-48 hours for the salt to fully dissolve before testing and adding more.
 This pool salt calculator by the Pool Chemical Calculator can help figure out how much salt to add to keep your water in range.

 Low salt can be a big problem and a salt system that can’t detect low salt can be an even bigger problem that can cost big bucks.
 The number one cause of most common salt system cell failure is operating the system in water below the minimum salt levels.
 The E-Series is different from other systems because it uses a dual salt sensor to protect the cell from out of balance water.
 The result is a system that that last longer and cost less to maintain.